 Above: Taylor's Darayl Jorden slams home a basket in front of Akron-Wayne's Tyler Combs.

-Above and below: Kasper gets temporarily delayed going after a loose ball by a defender's finger in the game and arm against the head.
+Above and below: Kasper gets temporarily delayed going after a loose ball by one defender's finger in the face and another defender's arm against the head.
 But he recovers quickly enough to try and take in the ball.
 But the momentum of Akron-Wayne's Tyler Combs (below) would knock the ball out of bounds.

 Above: Two spectators found a rare open spot to watch the game.
 They were in the out-of-bounds portion of the court at the court's northeast corner.